 The next morning, we took the 6am train to Pompeii.
 We put our bags in storage at a nearby shop for €2 and then caught the 8:10am bus to Vesuvio.
 It took around 30 minutes up.
 The ticket office opened at 9am and the ticket cost €10.
 It only took 30 minutes up despite reading other blogs and reviews saying it took a long time.
 We were back in less time than that.
 The volcanoes weren’t as impressive as I thought it would be but the views across city were worthwhile.

 We got the bus back down then explored the ruins in Pompeii.
 This area is massive and you could spend a whole day here.
-However, we only spent a couple of hours here as it was getting quite hot.
+However, we only spent a couple of hours here as it was getting really hot.
 We didn’t get a guide but I would recommend getting one to know what you are looking at.
 It was hard to tell what was an original ruin or what had been reconstructed.

 We had a quick lunch at Hostaria Plinio and then headed back to get our bags and walked to Pompeii Scavana Circumvesuviana to Sorrento.
 I would definitely recommend storing your bags here instead of the main station if you are heading to Sorrento as we had to walk another 15 minutes there and back in the heat to the main station.

-Afterwards, we went to get ice cream and go for a walk.
+Afterwards, we went to get gelato and go for a walk.
 The shopping here is great with all the nice ceramics and clothing shops, with the famous lemons.
 Lemons are the essence and flavour found in every dish in this area.
 I would recommend shopping in Sorrento for your goods as Positano and other more touristy parts of the Amalfi coast are more expensive.